How to Understand the TAA Lease

-You are excited but you are nervous.
+You are excited and nervous.
 You have been approved for an apartment.

 Besides picking out furniture and getting utilities turned on, there's the daunting task of signing (and understanding) your TAA lease contract.